Accessibility

 The City of Brooklyn Park is strongly committed to making city services, programs, information, and activities available to everyone, regardless of language barriers or disabilities.
 This commitment stems from our city goals of effective, engaging government, united community, and increased equity.
 As residents, workers, or visitors who contribute to making Brooklyn Park a thriving place, people with disabilities are entitled to fair and equal access to services.

-If a person with a disability is unable to access a program, service or activity of the City of Brooklyn Park, they are encouraged to contact the ADA Title II Coordinator.
-Through this interactive process, the ADA Title II coordinator will work with the individual to discuss the issue and explore options for improving access.
+If a person with a disability is unable to access a program, service or activity of the City of Brooklyn Park, they are encouraged to contact the ADA Title II Coordinator, Erin Bonikowske via the contact information listed on this page.
+Through this interactive process, the ADA Title II Coordinator will work with the individual to discuss the issue and explore options for improving access.

 In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 (“ADA”), the City of Brooklyn Park will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.